x

 Bynum acknowledged that she did hear something about this campaign staffer, but she insists that she did the right thing at the time and handled it through the proper channels.

 "As a mom, I'm always really concerned when my kids or any young people are facing issues at work," Bynum said.
-"And for me and the campaign, I reported the information that I found and I think that its really important for there to be accountability.
-So the employer is accountable for making sure they handle issues."
+"And for me and the campaign, I reported the information that I found, and I think that it's really important for there to be accountability, so the employer is accountable for making sure they handle issues."

 By that, Bynum meant that she reported it to FuturePAC, the group that employed the 22-year-old staffer in question.
 It's not entirely clear what obligations she would have, if any, to report to the Legislative Equity Office for incidents not involving any legislative staff, and any obligations as a mandatory reporter would depend on the details of the allegations.